 ECCC has prioritized the development of engagement activity goals.
 As recommended by the NIRB, engagement is continuing with the Hamlet of Grise Fiord, and the Iviq Hunter Trapper Organization (HTO).
-ECCC sent a letter of notification in January 2021 to the Hamlet Council of Grise Fiord and the Iviq Hunter Trapper Organization providing a high-level summary of the project, upcoming works, regulatory process, and soliciting any comments or feedback.
-This letter was followed up by a notice sent November 2021 which provided a status update on the works proposed, a plan for 2022, and requests that any feedback or Inuit knowledge be shared.
+ECCC sent a letter of notification in February 2022 to the Hamlet Council of Grise Fiord and the Iviq Hunter Trapper Organization providing a high-level summary of the project, upcoming works, regulatory process, and soliciting any comments or feedback.
+This letter will be followed up by a notice sent January 2023 which will provide a status update on the works proposed, a plan for 2023, and requests that any feedback or Inuit knowledge be shared.